Abbey Meadow improvements

 Refurbishing Abbey Meadow Outdoor Pool

-Work has almost finished on the major £1.3million refurbishment of Abingdon’s much-loved outdoor pool – this artist’s impression shows what the facility should look like when the project is complete:
+Work has finished on the major £1.3million refurbishment of Abingdon’s much-loved outdoor pool.

 The work saw the two previous pools joined together to create one large pool featuring an easy access beach-style walk in area.
-The changing areas are also being fully refurbished to provide a better environment for all visitors.
+The changing areas have also been fully refurbished to provide a better environment for all visitors.

-A rubber crumbed surface is being installed to create a safe area around the pool and in front of the changing rooms, while further changes have been carried out to improve accessibility throughout the facility.
+A rubber crumbed surface was installed to create a safe area around the pool and in front of the changing rooms, while further changes have been carried out to improve accessibility throughout the facility.
 New energy efficient lighting and equipment will also help to cut maintenance and operational costs.

-The pool is due to re-open to the public from 1pm on 16 June 2018.
-The work is being carried out by Vincent Stokes who specialise in building and refurbishing swimming pools and other leisure facilities and have worked with a number of high profile national leisure providers.
+The pool re-opened on 16 June 2018.
+The work was carried out by Vincent Stokes who specialise in building and refurbishing swimming pools and other leisure facilities and have worked with a number of high profile national leisure providers.